Successfully manage your local SEO

 Do not offer incentives for leaving reviews.
 This practice is illegal in accordance with Federal Trade Commission rules.
 Offering an incentive is seen as a form of compensation that can lead to deceptive representation in reviews, so don’t do it!
 Also, be sure that you take the time to respond to reviews, whether good or bad.
 Bad reviews can be mitigated by responding professionally and offering to make their experience better the next time, along with a possible discount.

-5. Network with Other Local Businesses
+5. Network with other local businesses

 Small businesses should take time to network with other business owners and local nonprofit organizations.
 On social media platforms, you can follow other local companies and comment on their posts.
 Adding to their discussions can help your business reach local audiences that it might not otherwise on its own sites.